zhongyl0430/teach/content/Probability/3/EX 3.13.md

-EXAMPLE 3.13 A store carries flash drives with either
+A store carries flash drives with either
 $1\mathrm{\;{GB}},2\mathrm{\;{GB}},4\mathrm{\;{GB}},8\mathrm{\;{GB}}$ ,
 or ${16}\mathrm{\;{GB}}$ of memory.
 The accompanying table gives the distribution of $Y =$ the amount of memory in a purchased drive: